richchapler/AzureSolutionsDocumentation/docs/wip/PrepareEnvironment_forJavaFunctionApp.md

-# Prepare Environment: Java-based Function App Development
+# Java-based Function App Development

 These are instructions for setting up an environment in which to develop an Azure Function App based on Java